What is a crane? The crane is a mechanism that uses a series of simple machines to both raise and lower objects, and

 The most read

-The construction machines are those that allow performing different works in the field of land adaptation, so that later buildings, bridges, or other types of works can be elevated in them.
+The construction machines are those that allow performing different works in the field of land adaptation.

 A manual provides practical guidance for the safe operation of the crane, provided the crane is used in accordance with the manufacturer’s recommendations.